History of the Jews in Italy: Late antiquity

 In late antiquity, Jewish communities in Italy were dispersed across both urban and rural areas.
 Archaeological discoveries, such as Jewish epitaphs and catacombs, reveal significant Jewish mobility.
-Jews arrived in Italy from both Palestine and various diaspora communities.
-The city of Rome, for instance, attracted Jewish migrants from diverse regions, including Sicily, Italy, and the Eastern Mediterranean.
+Jews arrived in Italy from both the Levant and various diaspora communities.
+The city of Rome, for instance, attracted Jewish migrants from multiple regions, including Sicily, Italy, and the Eastern Mediterranean.
 Naples, Milan, and Sicily also hosted Jewish communities with diverse origins.
 For example, Naples saw the immigration of Jews from Venafrum, Rome, Caesarea (likely Caesarea Maritima), and Mauretania, while Milan received Jews from Alexandria.
 Sicily hosted Jewish migrants from Egypt, and in Venosa, Jews from Lecce and Albania were interred.

 The treasures of Jerusalem (detail from the Arch of Titus).

 With the promotion of Christianity as a legal religion of the Roman Empire by Constantine in 313 (the Edict of Milan), the position of Jews in Italy and throughout the empire declined rapidly and dramatically.
 Constantine established oppressive laws for the Jews; but these were in turn abolished by Julian the Apostate, who showed his favor toward the Jews to the extent of permitting them to resume their plan for the reconstruction of the Temple at Jerusalem.
 This concession was withdrawn under his successor, who, again, was a Christian; and then the oppression grew considerably.
 Nicene Christianity was adopted as the state church of the Roman Empire in 380, shortly before the fall of the Western Roman Empire.

+Among the early archaeological finds of a Jewish community in Sicily is a 4th-century funerary inscription discovered in Catania.
+This text is the longest Latin documentary inscription from the Jewish Diaspora of that period.
+It commemorates a man named Aurelius Samohil and incorporates both Latin and Hebrew elements, including depictions of the menorah and a Hebrew greeting.
+The inscription requests respect for the Patriarchs and the Jewish Laws, and it has been cited by scholars as a rare instance of a Jewish individual combining secular and Jewish dating systems.
+The reference to the Patriarchs is believed to acknowledge the contemporary office of the Nasi, the rabbinic ethnarch of the Jewish population in Syria Palaestina.
+From the late 4th and 5th centuries CE, additional epitaphs from Catania commemorate presbyters named Irenaeus and Jason, noting that the deceased "did not offend the Law."